awesomedev43/myprocess/README.md

 - [X] Replace Splashscreen
 - [X] New Name for the Application
 - [X] Info Screen for Completed Task
+- [ ] Get App ready for Publishing
 - [ ] Monetization for the Application
 	- [ ] Ads
 	- [ ] Pay to remove Ads